LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_htc.md

 9. If the device doesn't automatically reboot, reboot it.
 It should now be unlocked.
 10. Since the device resets completely, you will need to re-enable USB debugging to continue.

+### All variants: S-OFF

+All variants of this device can obtain S-OFF via [SunShine](http://theroot.ninja/).
+Follow the instructions on the webpage.

 {% include templates/recovery_install_fastboot_generic.md %}